 The Risk Management Committee (RMC) oversees the Bank's overall risk management practices via a formal delegation from the Governor.
 The Committee comprises several senior officers and is chaired by the Deputy Governor.
 Its role is to ensure that the Bank's risks are identified, assessed and managed in accordance with this Policy.
 The Risk Management Committee provides a semi-annual report of its activities to the Board's Audit Committee and to the Bank's Executive Committee.

-The Risk Management Unit (RM) facilitates, coordinates and advises on the risk management process to help groups and departments manage their risk environment in a manner that is consistent across the Bank.
-The Unit does not, however, conduct risk management on behalf of groups and departments or assume ownership of, or responsibility for, those risks.
+The Risk and Compliance Department (RM) facilitates, coordinates and advises on the risk management process to help groups and departments manage their risk environment in a manner that is consistent across the Bank.
+The Department does not, however, conduct risk management on behalf of groups and departments or assume ownership of, or responsibility for, those risks.
 The Head of RM reports to the Deputy Governor and attends all meetings of the RMC.

 Bank management in each group and department remains responsible for the management of risks, including associated controls and ongoing monitoring processes.
 Risks identified by one group which may have implications for other areas of the Bank should be reported immediately to RM and the relevant departments.
 Events which are not covered by, or which occur other than in accordance with Bank policies and procedures, and which have (or could have) material undesirable consequences (‘incidents’) are required to be promptly reported to RM.
 In addition, groups and departments are required to report to RM on experiences that might assist the Bank generally to identify, evaluate and treat risks.